Identifying the Symptoms of Wrongful Trading

 It is essential to understand the Director’s Duties and Responsibilities.

 Once a company is insolvent and requires a liquidation.
 The liquidator must scrutinize the director’s former conduct for the past three years to the liquidator’s appointment date.
-If proof of wrongful trading proven, then it’s presented to the Secretary of State for consideration.
-They then may proceed with a director’s ban and holding the directors liable for the companies debts if proven that the company traded indolently with intent.
+If proof of wrongful trading is proven, then it’s presented to the Secretary of State for consideration.
+They then may proceed with a director’s ban and hold the directors liable for the company’s debts if proven the company traded indolently with intent.